20Bubba20/Painful-Prep/README.md

 1. Navigate to the directory where `test_demo_tool_all_images.py` is located.
 2. Run: `python test_demo_tool_all_images.py`.

+To use the `mobile app`, follow the below steps.
+1. Go to [this website](https://chev.me/arucogen/) to generate an ArUco marker, size 100mm, marker ID 0, and in the 4x4 dictionary.
+2. Save the marker and print to scale.
+3. Place marker somewhere near the window to be tested.
+4. Take a picture of the window, make sure that the ArUco marker is fully visible.
+5. Make sure Python and pip are installed.
+6. Navigate to the root of the project directory.
+7. Run the follow command to install dependencies: `pip install -r requirements.txt`
+8. Run the python backend: `python .\back_end\app.py`
+9. Install the apk found in ``

 ## Release Notes

 Code Milestone 1: The current prototype correctly detects edges of windowpanes in ideal conditions and calculates window dimensions.
 It is currently a command line tool.

 Code Milestone 2: `two_marker_detect` demonstrates improved reliability and accuracy over the `demo_tool`.
 On branch `Jerron_Branch`, a mobile application is being developed to take pictures, it currently has UI components.

 Code Milestone 3: `two_marker_detect` now supports more diverse marker placement, which should improve reliability as users do not have to worry about specific marker placement.
 On branch `saving_test_runs` a test system has been developed that returns the average accuracy/error of running all test images with the appropriate dimension calculation functions.

+Code Milestone 4: The `android application` is runnable, which should improve usability as the application is now mobile.

 ## Contributing

 As of 2/9 - Very Rough Project Structure is outlined.
 For Local Development Tools -
 Angular: cd front-end, then run npm install angular
 OpenCv: cd back-end, then run pip install opencv-python